Born on an estate.

 What happened next

-In that first year, thanks to the National Lottery Community Fund, we worked with 40 children and young people.
-90% of them came to three sessions or more.
+In that first year, thanks to the National Lottery Community Fund, we worked with 40+ children and young people.
+70% of them were regular attenders

 We played torchlight tag on dark winter evenings.
 We made paints from natural materials.
 We swung on the goalposts.
-We lit fires and cooked food and just hung out, being there together, week after week.
+We shared snacks and chatted about life, week after week.

 It wasn't complicated.
 It was consistent.
 And it worked.